bct-sales/go-backend/documentation/running-locally.md

 ```

 This shows a list of commands.
-You can then zoom in a command and ask for further help:
+You can then zoom in on a command and ask for further help:

 ```bash
 $ ./bctbackend.exe init --help